-The Company's minimum capital requirement for its resource properties for the upcoming fiscal year will be \$800,000.
+The Company's minimum capital requirement for its resource properties for the upcoming fiscal year will be \$4,000,000.
 In addition, the Company's general and administrative expenses, excluding any share-based payments, will be approximately \$720,000.
-The Company will need to raise funds during this year to meet these capital requirements.

 EXPLORATION OVERVIEW